LDS-Data/lds-church-discipline/README.md

 ## Inbox

-The following are believed to have undergone formal church discipline but need to be investigated and documented:
+The following are believed to have undergone formal church discipline but this needs to be investigated and documented:

-* William E. McLellin
 * Roger Orton
 * Hiram Page
 * Warren Parrish